lolmem/Aquarium/README.md

 `npm i`

-and run Aquarium.exe (Aquarium.pro for qmake)
+and upload this repo in this dir, after run Aquarium.exe (Aquarium.pro for qmake build)